How to use Free Transform in Photoshop

 How to access any transform command from Free Transform

 So far, we've looked at how to scale and rotate an image with Free Transform.
-But what about Photoshop's other transform commands that we saw under the Edit menu, like Skew, Distort, Perspective, and Warp?
+But what about Photoshop's other transform commands that we saw under the Edit menu, like Skew, Distort and Perspective?

 With Free Transform active, that same menu of options can be accessed by right-clicking (Win) / Control-clicking (Mac) inside the Free Transform box.
 Then just choose the one you need: